 Not a library in the rent-a-book sense, this unique and self-proclaimed "weird" institution is a place to engage with the culture and creativity of Big Sur.
 Alongside works of fiction and memoirs, as well as natural guides and regional history publications, the Henry Miller Memorial Library hosts regular live music and community events.

 10. Garrapata State Park

 Garrapata State Park offers beach access, coastal canyon hiking trails, and outstanding headland views on the north end of the Big Sur coast.
 The state park is accessible via different pullouts on Highway 1.
 Garrapata Beach is on the south end of the park near mile marker 17 and 18.
 Farther north, inland hiking trails explore up and down Soberanes Canyon.

 The hiking trail that extends onto Soberanes Point is much less crowded relative to other state parks in the area.
 It also provides some of the biggest waves and best views of the Big Sur coast.

 Official site: https://www.parks.ca.gov/?page_id=579

 Two miles north of Julia Pfeiffer Burns State Park, Partington Cove offers a coastal canyon route to the ocean.
-Parking on a large sweeping curve of Highway 1, tourists cross the road towards a large metal gate to hike the winding forest road down to Partington Cove.
-After a steep mile heading downhill, a historic 60-foot tunnel reveals some of the tanbark history of the cove, with the calm waters appearing shortly after exiting the tunnel.
+Visitors to this trailhead park on a large sweeping curve of Highway 1 and cross the road to a large metal gate.
+From there, it's nothing but a downhill hike following a forest road to Partington Cove.
+After a steep mile heading downhill, a historic 60-foot tunnel reveals some of the tanbark history of the cove, with calm waters appearing shortly after exiting the tunnel.